Mewatools/mewa/README.md

 Mewa is a new take on compositing software, focused on:

+- Faster/Imediate previews, everywhere
-- Fast previews in full resolution
+- Previews in full resolution, always
-- Imediate preview, everywhere
-- More intuitive UX/UI
+- More intuitive user interface
+- Dedicated script engine for:
+  - Faster execution of expressions/scripts
+  - Guaranteed UI responsiveness
-- Extensibility and customizability
+  - Easier extensibility and customizability

-## Features

-- Scripting and GLSL support

 ## Developing Mewa